Sustainable business decision modelling with blockchain and digital twins: A survey: Taxonomy of Sustainability with Blockchain

 \subsubsection{Blockchain Forks}

 A blockchain that splits into two or more separate chains with a shared history is termed a fork~\cite{MADKOUR9477688}.
 A blockchain fork can affect sustainability due to resource fragmentation, creating uncertainty among users and increasing energy consumption.
 Madkour \textit{et al.}~\cite{MADKOUR9477688} approached this issue by implementing an algorithm that splits the block construction into two phases.
 During the initial phase, the miner mines the block, subsequently adding it to the memory pool; the second phase requires the memory pool to append the block to the chain.
+Nakai and Shudo~\cite{NAKAI10444297} have discussed how blockchain forks can impact security.
+This is because to tackle the stability problem with blockchain, batch size of a block should be increased and/or block generation time should be reduced.
+Therefore, Nakai and Shudo evaluate the two approaches to mathematically prove that block generation time greatly affects fork rate in a proof of work consensus protocol.